Shri Dev Rameshwar Temple: Sarkhel Sambhaji Angre Samadhi

 A tomb (samadhi) of Sarkhel Sambhaji Angre is located just outside the Southern gate of the temple premises.
 It is made up of stones and is around 200–250 years old.
-Along with him, seven small stones have also been places inside the tomb as well as outside it representing his wives.
+Along with him, seven small stones have also been placed inside and outside the tomb to represent his wives.

 Official Website

 The official temple website is shridevrameshwar.org.
-This site is managed by Green Earth Web Developers, Mumbai under the guidance of the temple management.
-The site provides important links to blogs, encyclopaedic articles, images and more contact information regarding the temple.
+This site is managed by Green Earth Web Developers, Mumbai under the guidance of temple management.
+The site provides important links to blogs, encyclopaedic articles, images and contact information regarding the temple.
 It also hosts a number of places of interest in the surrounding region.
 The list of members which form the three different committees of the temple management is also provided.
-Over a period of few years there have been many donations for the development and refurbishment of the temple.
-The list of these donors is also available on the official website of the temple.
+Over a period of few years there have been donations made for the development and refurbishment of the temple.
+The list of these donors is available on the official website of the temple.